 Reproduction and sex

 Wheat reproduces sexually in a manner typical of flowering plants.
 Seeds develop from the fertilized ovules present in the ovaries of flowers.
 All grasses produce flowers that have a single ovule per ovary and this develops into a one-seeded fruit with the fruit wall fused to the seed coat.
 A wheat seed consists of three parts: the embryo, stored food (endosperm) and a seed coat fused with with the fruit wall.
 These components are important to human nutrition.
-White flour is produced after milling the grains to remove: (1) the embryo, which is sold separately as wheat germ, (2) the seed coat and fruit coat, which is also sold separately and called wheat bran.
+White flour is produced after milling the grains to remove: (1) the embryo, which is sold separately as wheat germ, (2) the seed coat / fruit coat, which is sold separately as wheat bran.
 The remaining endosperm is primarily starch but does contain roughly 10% protein, including two proteins that combine to form gluten as flour and water mixtures (dough) are massaged (i.e. kneaded).
 The germ represents only a small part of the fruit but it contains substantial amounts of protein, fats, minerals and vitamins.
 The bran is largely indigestible fiber but it does contain some protein and fat.
 This is what makes whole-wheat flour ‘more nutritious’, i.e. more protein, minerals, vitamins and fat than white flour.
-Unfortunately, ‘more nutritious’ also applies to fungi and bacteria and whole wheat flour is considerably more likely to spoil than white flour, which is part of the reason white flour became favored.
+Unfortunately, ‘more nutritious’ also applies to fungi and bacteria; and whole wheat flour is considerably more likely to spoil than white flour, which is part of the reason white flour became favored.
 Other reasons were white flour’s improved baking qualities and the ideal of ‘purity’.